Can This New Electric Rickshaw Stop Cars From Taking Over Asian Cities?

 A sleek new pedicab, aimed at Dhaka, Kathmandu, Manila, and other Asian cities, is designed to shift perceptions of a form of transportation that can be sustainable, affordable, and an important source of local jobs.

-“We realized we had to give the rickshaw or the pedicab a more modern image,” says Katja Schechtner, a research fellow at MIT Senseable City Lab, who worked with a global team of designers and experts from the Asian Development Bank to create the new vehicle, called the BuddhaPedalPower.
+“We realized we had to give the rickshaw or the pedicab a more modern image,” says Katja Schechtner, a research fellow at MIT Senseable City Lab, who worked with a global team of designers and experts from the Asian Development Bank to create the new vehicle, called the ADP Pedicab.

 One version of the new rickshaw uses electric power to provide “pedal assist” like an electric bicycle.
 For drivers living in poverty, who might subsist on a couple of bowls of rice each day, electric power makes it easier to keep going.
 A more affordable version lacks an electric motor, but uses the same aerodynamic, ergonomic design to minimize the amount of energy needed to pedal.

-Note: Correction: This article has been updated to reflect the current name of the pedicab project.